S&P 500 (INDEXSP: .INX)

 Also, the sum of market capitalization of companies listed in the S&P 500 amounts to trillions of dollars, so the divisor normalizes the value to a more digestible figure.

-How to Be Added to the S&P 500 Index
+How Companies are Added to the S&P 500 Index

 To be included in the S&P 500 index, companies must satisfy seven criteria.